BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 * **The King of Rohan**

 Each time Théoden slays an enemy model, he may immediately regain a single point of either Might, Will, or Fate that was spent earlier in the battle.

-**PARTICIPANTS**

-**Good:** Théoden, King of Rohan, with heavy armour, shield and armoured horse; 12 Riders of Rohan: 8 with no additional wargear and 4 with throwing spears.

-**Evil:** The Witch-king of Angmar with Crown of Morgul, Fell Beast, 2 Might, 14 Will and 2 Fate; Morannon Orc Captain with shield; 12 Morannon Orcs: 3 with shield, 3 with spear, 3 with spear & shield, 3 with no additional wargear.

 ![](../media/scenarios/gondor_at_war/death_of_the_king.jpg)